- Location and Housing

 |Visa (interns and non-US citizens)||$500|

-As a part of your GBI London: International Accounting Issues fee, the following are included in the program:
+As a part of your GBI London: International Business Issues and the City of London fee, the following are included in the program:

 - Orientation in London